 the ancient and specialist art of

 He is a specialist in the selection of calf skin vellum and preparing it for writing, painting and illumination.
 An expert in the application of gold leaf on gesso and other mediums he uses recipes that have their origins in the medieval period.
 He also is a master at the application of shell gold.
-Rather than use available commercial tablets of gold, he mixes a special recipe turning 23.5c gold powder into a fine paint, which when burnished with agate or hematite burnishers will "shine and reflect like a mirror".
+He mixes a special recipe turning 23.5c gold powder into a fine paint, which when burnished with agate or hematite burnishers will "shine and reflect like a mirror".

-He also uses specially prepared goose and swan quills for writing alongside broad edges metal nibs with ground inks and other media.
-Occasionally, on extra special commissions, he uses egg tempera paints on his manuscript pages.
+He also uses specially prepared goose and swan quills for writing alongside broad edged metal nibs with ground inks and other media.
+Occasionally, on extra special commissions, he uses egg tempera paints.

-Andrew does not produce facsimiles or copies of medieval paintings but rather creates original works painted and illuminated that are reminiscent of styles of the masters of the medieval period .
+Andrew does not produce facsimiles of medieval paintings and manuscripts but rather creates original works painted and illuminated in styles reminiscent of the masters of the medieval period.
 He also applies the techniques to contemporary illuminated and heraldic works.
-Whilst some of his paintings nod towards the great painters and illuminators of the past, his work is original in design and concept.
-He continues to study the techniques of his craft ancestors with the same hunger he had as a young student.